kkavita92/CV/README.md

 #### Excellent Communication

-My biggest strength lies in my ability to communicate effectively with different groups of people, whether be it in small-group settings or in executing impactful presentations.

-I was... based on consistently high feedback I had received from programme directors and workshop attendees highlighting my ability to articulate myself in a concise, yet engaging way.
+I am a strong communicator, as demonstrated in my years as a LSE Student Ambassador, during which I had to conduct regular university tours and facilitate workshops run by the Widening Participation team.
+Subsequently, I was awarded Delegate of The Year for my ability to articulate myself in a concise, yet engaging way.
+Some other ways I have honed this skill:

-Some of them include:
+* Chosen to be a mentor at Codecademy London which requires breaking down complex coding concepts into understandable chunks.

-* Represented my university at Model United Nations conferences and have won Best/Highly Commended delegate awards.
+* Represented LSE at Model United Nations conferences and have won Best/Highly Commended delegate awards.
 * Hosted a radio show with LSESU puLSE which tackled different societal issues weekly.
 * Chaired several speaker panels for LSESU UN Society by faciliating conversation between panelists and managing Q&A sessions.

 #### Strong Leadership